ChefData/multinational-retail-data-centralisation49/README.md

 ## Installation instructions
 To use the data processing and cleaning functionality provided by this project, follow these steps:

+> [!NOTE]
+> Make sure you have the following installed:
+>   - A Code editor such as Visual Studio Code
+>   - Conda (optional but recommended)
+>   - pgAdmin4

 ### 1. Clone the Repository
 Clone the repository to your local machine using the following: